ldipotetjob/dockerized.python.apps/try-docker-compose-app/pythonpostgres/README.md

-## This is a POC implementando CRU operation in Postgres with python
+## This is a POC implementing CRU operation in Postgres with python

 ### Checking is postgres is ready in our docker compose(pg_isready):